NIST Password Standards

 Today’s credential-based attacks prefer password lists over the brute-force method.
 Thanks to our tendency to reuse passwords (more than 44 million Microsoft account holders use recycled passwords), hackers have access to an endless collection of username and password combinations.
 Credential duplication increases their chances of gaining access to additional accounts, and exposing more data.

-A password list (password blacklist, password dictionary, etc.) contains values known to be commonly-used, expected, or compromised.
+A password list (password deny list, password dictionary, etc.) contains values known to be commonly-used, expected, or compromised.
 Organizations can use a password list (the same files available to hackers) to block vulnerable passwords in their organization.
 According to NIST, a password list can include:

 - Passwords obtained from previous breach corpuses.